Compendium solar spectrum formation: NLS+NLW+NLT chromosphere spectrum

-\paragraphrr{Quiet chromosphere} Away from active regions the chromosphere consists of clusters of MCs making up plage and network, the latter partially outlining clapotispheric internetwork ``cell interiors'' with occasional MCs on their way to cell boundaries \rrendnote{internetwork fields and basal flux}{note:basal}{ Internetwork\footnote{Zirin and (ex-)associates used ``intranetwork'' arguing that one drives interstates on, not off, the highway while not appreciating that intravenous means within veins rather than between them.
-Zirin's wife was a linguist and corrected his books -- but only the text, not the equations so that he blamed her for the wrong Planck function in Eqs.\,4.29\,--\,4.32 of \citetads{1988assu.book.....Z} \IARTpage{51}{Question\,4.8}.} MCs riding supergranular outflows to cell boundaries as the ``persistent flasher'' of \citetads{1994ASIC..433..251B} are traditionally identified as disjoint members of newly emerged tiny bipolar ephemeral regions (\citeads{1973SoPh...32..389H}) on their way to sustain quiet network (\citeads{1997ApJ...487..424S}, review Sect.\,5.1.2 of \citeads{2008ssma.book.....S}).
+\paragraphrr{Quiet chromosphere} Away from active regions the chromosphere extends above and from clusters of photospheric MCs making up plage and network, the latter partially outlining clapotispheric internetwork ``cell interiors'' with occasional MCs on their way to cell boundaries \rrendnote{internetwork fields and basal flux}{note:basal}{ Internetwork\footnote{Naming: H.\,Zirin and (ex-)associates used ``intranetwork'' arguing that one drives interstates on, not off, the highway while not appreciating that intravenous means within veins rather than between them.
+Zirin's wife was a linguist and corrected his books -- but only the text, not the equations so that he blamed her for the Planck functions in Eqs.\,4.29\,--\,4.32 of \citetads{1988assu.book.....Z} inspiring \IARTpage{51}{Question\,4.8}.
+All four are wrong; his Rayleigh-Jeans limit goes infinite with wavelength whereas Planck put the bosonic -1 in his best-fit distribution to avoid Wien infinity ({\rrref{endnote}{note:bosons}}).} MCs riding supergranular outflows to cell boundaries as the ``persistent flasher'' of \citetads{1994ASIC..433..251B} are traditionally identified as disjoint members of newly emerged tiny bipolar ephemeral regions (\citeads{1973SoPh...32..389H}) on their way to sustain quiet network (\citeads{1997ApJ...487..424S}, Sect.\,5.1.2 of Schrijver and Zwaan (\citeyearads{2000ssma.book.....S}, \citeyearads{2008ssma.book.....S}).
 Such quiet network tends to be small-scale bipolar whereas plage in active regions and plage emerging in smaller failed active regions without sunspots tends to be unipolar obeying the large-scale dipole nature of active region emergence.
 Subsequent shredding into more open plage and active network then adds bipolarity.